 NEEDLE ARTS GUILD

 Hand crafters of all skill levels are welcome to join the Needle Arts Guild, whose motto is “Everyone is welcome who creates something with any kind of a needle”.
 Member interests are wide ranging, including quilting, sewing, cross-stitch, embroidery, needlepoint, knitting, felting, crocheting, mixed-media, rug hooking and braiding.
 Members meet regularly to work on projects and share ideas, challenges, techniques and inspiration in the Needle Arts room, which contains basic craft supplies and work tables.
-Meetings take place weekly on Tuesdays 10 am-noon and on 2nd & 4th Thursday evenings from 6:30 - 8:30 pm.
+Meetings take place weekly on Tuesdays 10 am-noon.
 The guild welcomes anyone interested to come to meetings to learn more.
 The guild occasionally goes on field trips to local museums and special exhibits or shopping expeditions for crafting supplies.
 Donations of yarn, fabric, and other needle art items are accepted throughout the year to prepare for the popular open-to-the-public fiber swap & giveaway proudly hosted by the guild each spring.